Triggers¶

-Triggers (function-triggers) define when and how your functions execute.
-A function contains the code; a trigger controls when that code runs.
+Triggers (function-triggers) are the execution control layer in Centrali.
+A function contains the code; a trigger decides when and how that code runs.

-Every function needs at least one trigger to execute.
-A single function can have multiple triggers — for example, the same order-processing function might run on new records (event-driven) and be invocable manually for retries (on-demand).
+Start here when you need something to happen after data arrives, on a schedule, on demand, or through a synchronous custom API.
+A single function can have multiple triggers — for example, the same order-processing function might run on new records (event-driven) and also be invocable manually for retries (on-demand).

 Centrali supports five trigger types: